gtoubassi/dqn-atari/README.md

 ### Running

-1. Get Python and Tensorflow running, preferably on a GPU (see 'Running on AWS' below).
+1. Get Python and Tensorflow running, preferably on a GPU (see notes on AWS setup  [here](https://github.com/gtoubassi/dqn-atari/wiki/Setting-up-TensorFlow-on-AWS-GPU).
 2. Install the arcade learning environment (see [wiki](https://github.com/gtoubassi/dqn-atari/wiki/Installing-ALE))
 3. Download a game rom, and name it properly like space_invaders.bin (all lower case ending in bin -- the names must match for ALE).
 4. Get the repo: